,

 We invite you to spend time with these reflections as they are shared here and on our Facebook page.
 Sometimes, even as adults, we need permission to slow down, breathe deeply, and look at the world with a sense of wonder once again.

-As this series begins, we hope you will pause with us.
+As this series continues, we hope you will continue to pause right along with us.

 Pause 2026